 Tools & Resources to Prevent HAIs

-These tools were specifically developed to apply the CUSP framework to prevent CLABSIs.
+These tools were specifically developed to apply the CUSP method to prevent CLABSIs.

 - Toolkit for Reducing CAUTI in Hospitals

 This toolkit helps hospital units teach team members how to adopt and sustain best practices to improve safety culture and reduce CAUTI.